royratcliffe/UICukes101/README.md

 ![TestPreActions](UICukes101/raw/master/Images/TestPreActions.png)

 Note, you provide build settings from your test target.

+Also note, the above `1.9.3` request for Ruby 1.9.3 using RVM.
+This assumes of course that you have Ruby 1.9.3 installed along with the Cucumber gem within that Ruby.
+If not, you will need to install Ruby 1.9.3 using `rvm install 1.9.3` and then install Cucumber using `gem install cucumber`.
+If some of these assumptions fail, you will need to adjust the pre-action accordingly.
+You may need to adjust the Ruby version or use a Ruby installed by other means, rather than by [Ruby Version Manager](https://rvm.io/).

 Similarly for your test post-actions, as follows.

 ![TestPostActions](UICukes101/raw/master/Images/TestPostActions.png)